 2011/2012 (Caracas and Young Boys): Martinez made 15 appearances and scored four goals with Caracas.
 He transferred to Young Boys of the Swiss Super League in 2012 and made his debut in the Super League on Feb.
 5 against Servette.
 In 11 league matches he started eight and recorded one assist in a 4-0 win over Thun (March 25).

 2010/2011 (Caracas): Martinez made his professional debut with Caracas against Estudiantes Merida on Aug.
 21. He scored his first goal in a league match against Petare on Nov.
 21. Martinez scored four goals in 21 Primera Division matches.
 In 28 combined appearances he scored five goals.

-INTERNATIONAL: Martinez made his Venezuelan national team debut on Aug.
+INTERNATIONAL: Has 51appearances, nine goals and three assists.
+Martinez made his Venezuelan National Team debut Aug.
 7, 2011 in a friendly against El Salvador.
-Since then he has represented La Vinotinto in World Cup Qualification matches for 2014 Brazil and 2018 Russia, and Copa America 2015 and Copa America Centenario 2016.
-At the Copa America Centenario, Martinez scored the game-winner against Jamaica in a group stage match at Soldier Field in Chicago on June 5, 2016.
-The strike helped Venezuela advance to the knockout round after finishing second in Group C, behind Argentina.
-In 16 World Cup Qualifying matches he has scored five goals.
+Since then he has represented La Vinotinto in World Cup Qualification matches for2014 Brazil and 2018 Russia, and in Copa America 2015, 2016, 2019.
+In 21World Cup Qualifying matches he has scored five goals